-Site Name: Site Ref/Policy Number: Leigh Park Garage Courts/Parking Areas LP2 Description of Site: The sites allocated under Policy LP2 consist of parking areas and garage courts.
+Site Name: Site Ref/Policy Number: Leigh Park Garage Courts/Parking Areas LP2

+The sites allocated under Policy LP2 consist of parking areas and garage courts.
 They are largely laid to hardstanding and vary in size.
 Many contain garages and some include both formal and informal rear access points from neighbouring properties.

-Known Constraints: Underground servicing/infrastructure (present on only some sites) Address relationship with neighbouring properties Main culvert on southern boundary of Site L9 Sites L16 and L147 are in future Fluvial Flood Zone 3 Existing Transport Provision: Bus routes available within walking distance of sites All sites have an established existing vehicular access to the adopted highway Existing Accessibility to Local Services/Facilities: • Within walking distance of local shops and so Bus routes available to district centre and larger centres with further shops and services Accessible for schools Site Opportunities: New homes including affordable housing To utilise underused urban areas that can be vulnerable to crime, misuse and fly-tipping Policy LP2 - Site Specific Development Requirements: • Appropriate level of car parking survey undertaken to establish existing level of use and the capacity for parking to be reprovided on site, or in the vicinity of, the site Address any legally established rear access points Main river culvert to be considered in any final design and to include a 15 metre buffer free from development (L90 only) Ensure no significant impact to the amenities of noighbouring occupants Flood Risk Assessments when required by the 5 5 I Access to be provided using existing establis • • (unless otherwise agreed) and access points to the acopted highway Improved soft landscaping - Improvod Soft landsodping
+- Underground servicing/infrastructure (present on only some sites) - Address relationship with neighbouring properties - Main culvert on southern boundary of Site L90 - Sites L16 and L147 are in future Fluvial Flood Zone 3

+- Bus routes available within walking distance of sites - All sites have an established existing vehicular access to the adopted highway

+- Within walking distance of local shops and some services - Bus routes available to district centre and larger centres with further shops and services - Accessible for schools

+- New homes including affordable housing - To utilise underused urban areas that can be vulnerable to crime, misuse and fly-tipping

+Policy LP2 - Site Specific Development Requirements:

+- Appropriate level of car parking survey undertaken to establish existing level of use and the capacity for parking to be reprovided on site, or in the vicinity of, the site - Address any legally established rear access points - Main river culvert to be considered in any final design and to include a 15 metre buffer free from development (L90 only) - Ensure no significant impact to the amenities of neighbouring occupants - Flood Risk Assessments when required by the Environment Agency - Access to be provided using existing established access points to the adopted highway (unless otherwise agreed) - Improved soft landscaping